kchapelier/cellular-automata-voxel-shader/README.md

 **E survivalValues / birthValues neighbourhoodType neighbourhoodRange**

-The **survivalValues** defines the counts of alive neighbours necessary for a cell to survive.
+The **survivalValues** defines the counts of alive neighbours necessary for a cell to survive (stay at its current alive state).
-The **birthValues** defines the counts of alive neighbours necessary for a cell to be born.
+The **birthValues** defines the counts of alive neighbours necessary for a cell to be born (change state from dead to alive).
 They are both list of numbers separated by commas (thus allowing number > 9).
 They can also contains ranges expressed with two dots, also very useful in 3D CA.

 For example E 8,10..26 / 8..26 means :

-* a cell must be born if it has a number of alive neighbours equals to 8 or somewhere between 10 and 26
+* a cell must survive if it has a number of alive neighbours equals to 8 or somewhere between 10 and 26
-* a cell must survive if it has a number of alive neighbours somewhere between 8 and 26.
+* a cell must be born if it has a number of alive neighbours somewhere between 8 and 26.

 The most common **neighbourhoodType** are moore (the default) and von-neumann.
 The **neighbourhoodRange** defines the distance that the neighbourhood covers, its radius.
 Its default value is 1.